abrsc/my-homelab/docs/09-UPS-Configuration-NUT.md

 ### Notes

 - **`ignorelb`**
-  Ignores the UPS hardware *Low Battery* signal to rely on the percentage value instead.
+  Ignores the UPS hardware *Low Battery* signal to rely on the software percentage value instead.

 - **`override.battery.charge.low = 25`**
   Forces NUT to initiate shutdown once battery drops below 25%.
-This provides a safe buffer for the OS to commit data to disks.
+This creates a safe buffer for the OS to commit data to disks.

 ---

-## 4. User Configuration (`/etc/nut/upsd.users`)
+## 5. User Configuration (`/etc/nut/upsd.users`)

-Defined an administrative user to allow the monitoring daemon (`upsmon`) to communicate with the UPS server.
+Defined an administrative user to allow the monitoring daemon (`upsmon`) to communicate with the UPS server locally.

 ```ini
 [admin]